geotmz/SQL-Sales-Analysis/README.md

-# Intermediate SQL - Sales Analysis
+# E-commerce Company Sales Analysis with SQL

 ## Overview
 Analysis of customer behavior, retention, and lifetime value for an e-commerce company to improve customer retention and maximize revenue.